yashrawat2362/face-recognition-attendance-system/README.md

-# Face Recognition Attendance System
+# Face Recognition Student Attendance System

 This project is a **Face Recognition Attendance System** that automatically records attendance by detecting and recognizing faces.
 It uses facial recognition technology to identify individuals and mark their attendance in a database.